What to Know About Vehicle Recalls

 Notification of a Recall

-The vehicle or parts manufacturing company can use Department of Motor Vehicle records to determine who owns an affected automobile.
+The vehicle or parts manufacturing company can use the Department of Motor Vehicle records to determine who owns an affected automobile.
 In situations where a defective part is installed by several companies on several vehicle models, it can be an extensive recall.
 Owners are notified by mail and an explanation is provided regarding the defective part and how it can be repaired, including a service location.
 The owner then makes an appointment to have the vehicle inspected and repaired.

 How to Identify Your Vehicle When No Notification is Received

 The problem with the recall system is that many vehicle owners do not get notified for a variety of reasons.
 Very commonly, a vehicle has been owned by several people and they can get “lost” in the system.
 It is important to remember that older cars may also be recalled if the defective part has been used for an extended period of time.
 Luckily, the National Highway Transportation Safety Administration maintains a recall database posted online at Recalls.gov where vehicle owners can search to see if their car is listed in any defective part recall.
-A personal injury lawyer DC relies on can also use the list when investigating a car accident for multiple negligent parties such as the car manufacturer and a defective products manufacturer.
+A personal injury lawyer DC relies on can also use the list when investigating a car accident for multiple negligent parties such as the car manufacturer and the manufacturer of a defective product.

 An aggressive and thorough attorney can make a major difference when vehicle malfunction is to blame for an accident.
 If you were involved in an accident caused by a defective vehicle or automotive part, even if you are not aware of any relevant recalls, contact a personal injury attorney and request a no-cost consultation.